automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Agilisaurus.md

 # Agilisaurus
-## Description: This "agile lizard" was one of the earliest ornithopods.
+## This "agile lizard" was one of the earliest ornithopods.